chumnend/newsly/README.md

 # Newsly: Finding news stories for you!
 Newsly is a web application that utilizes the [News API](https://newsapi.org/) to provide top news headlines.
 Users can also use the search bar to scrape news headlines matching the query term.
-It is build using React, Redux and Redux Saga.
+It is built using **React, Redux and Redux Saga**.

 ## Demo
 ![newsly-capture](newsly-capture.gif)